 Just outside of Amsterdam ~ Keukenhof Gardens and I always love visiting these gardens every spring.

 Since 1988 I can tell you visiting the Anne Frank House has changed so much.WOW!
 It’s almost unrecognizable today from our visit over 30 years ago.
 MY BIG TRAVEL TIP is BUY YOUR TICKET(s) EARLY!
 Like a year OUT!
 You may still have to wait once you arrive.
-My advice always is to book at opening.
-Arrive early and you may avoid the longer line.
+My advice always is to book at the opening.
+Arrive early and you may avoid the long line.
 If this stop is in your itinerary know that it will involve a long wait and take up a great deal of your time in Amsterdam.
-It is unavoidable though for the size of the exhibit and keeping the historical infrastructure in tact.
+It is unavoidable though for the size of the exhibit and keeping the historical infrastructure intact.

 Before you finish your itinerary OR even pick your dates you may want to look at if and when a festival is taking place!
 I ALWAYS do this when I am building my itinerary.
 Sometimes picking dates are inevitable but sometimes you can time it so you are close by to a festival.

 In Europe, Amsterdam and more dense cities have festivals almost every weekend somewhere.
 Whether Europeans celebrate the harvest of a new crop, a King’s Birthday in the Netherlands or the Flower Parade from Noordwijk to Haarlem you’ll want to catch one of these!

 Be careful of BICYCLES!

 In Amsterdam, bike trails are EVERYWHERE and a major form of transportation.
 ALWAYS look left and right before you cross the street and if you see a red path painted on the road, next to the sidewalk, LOOK for cyclists.
 Accidents happen all the time with tourists because they are busy looking at all the cool architecture and walking in the bike path.
 Bells are on most bikes, just be aware if you hear it coming… you better move.